By Chris Marais

 So I write articles on the Karoo, mainly for one very good South African magazine called SA Country Life.
 They pay fairly and my partner and I give them the best of our stuff.

 But our main gig is books.
 Print books (Karoo Keepsakes I and II) and a whole slew of e-books.
-Then there’s also The Journey Man – A South African Reporter’s Stories and, coming soon, Road Tripper: Eastern Cape Karoo.
-Both are being presented in print and e-book formats.
+Then there’s also The Journey Man – A South African Reporter’s Stories, Road Tripper: Eastern Cape Karoo and Moving to the Platteland – Life in Small Town South Africa.
+All are presented in print and e-book formats.

 We sell e-books to South Africans at home, to foreigners wanting to visit the Karoo and to Saffers living overseas.